 When I got the PlayStation for Christmas one year, it came with a subscription to GamePro magazine.
 Resident Evil 2 was the first cover story in the mag that I immediately went, “Yep, I’m gonna get that one.”
 Zombies weren’t mainstream until RE2 came along.
 There are still scenes from this game that I remember scaring me, and the creepy soundtrack was fantastic.

 5. Silent Hill

 Compared to Silent Hill, the Resident Evil series is like a Saturday morning cartoon.
 I loved RE2 because it was intense, but I couldn’t shake Silent Hill because it was freaky.
 Gruesome bad guys and lots of atmosphere, that’s what I remember most.
-The fog was super scary because you couldn’t even see the bad guys coming at you until it was too late.
-Crazy game.
+The fog was super scary because you couldn’t see the bad guys coming at you until it was too late.

 6. Tomb Raider II

 Adventure games used to look a lot like Mario did on the NES.
 Platforming wasn’t even a genre until Tomb Raider made its mark.
 I was a little late to the PlayStation party so I missed the first game, but Tomb Raider II was sweet.
 Wielding Lara’s double pistols was fun because they never ran out of bullets, and the locales were exciting and just tough enough.

 NBA Live 98 was the first basketball game I had that looked amazing.
 The player graphics were so smooth.
 Almost 20 years later, I can still remember a few buzzer-beaters I had, and one of my favorite video game sports seasons ever was a year I lost in the first round of the playoffs.
 My team was so-so and losing was realistic.
 I liked that a lot.